jamesflight/Nearby-UK-Postcode-Finder/README.md

 The postcode finder takes a UK postcode outcode (the bit before the space) and a radius, and returns all other uk postcodes within that radius.

-It is powered by a csv file of postcodes and their longitude and latitude coordinates, and should not be used in production environments where speed is important.
+It is powered by a csv file of postcodes and their longitude and latitude coordinates, and shouldn't be used in production environments where speed is important.
 The project makes use of the excellent [Geotools](http://geotools-php.org/) library.

 Installation
 ------------